6 April, 1830 – Church founded.

 - Those who left the order kept their inheritances but could not get back the surplus they had given the church.

-15-20 July, 1833 – The great haystack, common property of the church, had been set on fire and was burning briskly.
+15-20 July, 1833 – The great haystack, common property of the church, set on fire.
 During the next few days dissension arose within the church between those who argued that the haystack was God’s and He had allowed it to burn, and those who argued that if God couldn’t protect his own haystack, what was the use of the members praying to Him for protection?
 As a consequence, some left the church.

 20 July, 1833 - Meeting between anti-mormons and mormons in Jackson County:

 Mobs followed.
 Printing press destroyed and Book of Commandments gathered by 15 year old Mary Elizabeth Rollins and her 13 year old sister Caroline.
 The Prophet had proposed marriage to Mary three years earlier when she was 12.
-She later became a shared polyandrous wife to the Prophet.
+She later became a shared polyandrous wife to the Prophet (later married Brigham Young).
 Elders in church caught, tied to trees, and whipped.
 Edward Partridge tarred and feathered.

 23 July, 1833 - 500 members of the mob enter independence looking for the elders of the church: